-Switch energy in the UK — compare whole-of-market tariffs
+Switch energy supplier in the UK — beat the July 2026 price cap rise

 For UK homes.
 Switching is usually seamless — your energy supply stays on during the changeover.